![]() |

 Results?
 Tiger and Hank overcame a two-hole deficit to win by two – but the Daly/Mickelson team swept the long drive holes, with all the charity money.
 You could easily say, everybody won.

 That’s the way it should be for an event of this type – it’s a lot of good fun, a dose of healthy competition, and mostly good entertainment for the spectators and viewers.
 The setting is breathtaking – The Bridges is a very exclusive club just north of San Diego, and though it’s quite a challenge to walk (as a spectator), provides a pretty solid backdrop for the players, fans and TV audience.
-Here’s a taste of what we saw, and we hope to make it out again next year:

 |